EESSI/docs/docs/site_specific_config/lmod_hooks.md

 -- before registering it as a hook local function combined_load_hook(t)
     -- Call the EESSI load hook (if it exists)
-    -- Note that if you wanted to overwrite the EESSI hooks (not recommended!), you would ommit this if eessi_load_hook ~= nil then
+    -- Note that if you wanted to overwrite the EESSI hooks (not recommended!), you would omit this if eessi_load_hook ~= nil then
         eessi_load_hook(t)
     end